PaulChristian2021/myMovies/README.md

 todo: reflect in the search's movie detail if a movie exist in user list (maybe a tag or starRating) -currently shows red button for removal and userRating if not 0

-todo: update movie rating if listed - on click

-todo: dont call movie detail search api if movie to be selected is listed in localStorage

 todo: make some more components reusable

 todo: decide how to show user's list sorting, filtering